dreamforce16/df16workshops/content/workshop/prediction-io/text_classification/index_heroku.md

 ## Introduction

-In this workshop you will learn how to use Prediction IO Machine Learning library to build a Spam Detection Engine using Classification Technique of Logisitical Regression.
-Prediction IO uses Spark MLlib's implementation and provide convenient APIs and REST endpoints to get the infrastructure up and running fast.
+In this workshop you will learn how to use PredictionIO Machine Learning library to build a Spam Detection Engine using Classification Technique of Logisitical Regression.
+PredictionIO uses Spark MLlib's implementation and provide convenient APIs and REST endpoints to get the infrastructure up and running fast.

 ## Pre-requisities

 * git command line
 * JDK 1.8.x or above
-* Heroku Account with Credit Card Information (even though we will only use free dynos)
+* Heroku Account
 * Heroku CLI

 Heroku account with Credit Card is required for two Dynos to run simultaneously